GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/index.md

 ## <a name="4_kgsearch_client_api"></a>Try out the Knowledge Graph Search API

 Retrieving a number of labels of an object is useful information, but being able to identify the classification of those labels is useful knowledge.
-Each object and label in the earlier examples came with a `mid` or machine-generated identifier.
-These are unique identifiers that correspond to an entity's Google Knowledge Graph entry.
+Each object and label in the earlier examples came with a `mid` or "machine-generated identifier".
+These are unique identifiers that correspond to an entity's [Google Knowledge Graph](https://developers.google.com/knowledge-graph) entry.

 In this section, you'll start to look at the Knowledge Graph Search API, and use this API to further process the returned `mid` values.
 The Knowledge Graph Search API is accessible from the discovery-based API library rather than a dedicated package like Vision API was.